ykkim123/ykkim123.github.io/_posts/2020-02-24-Bayesian-Linear-Regression.md

 <br><br><br>**Summary**
 <br>In this post, followings were covered:
 - Bayesian linear regression using different prior distributions
-- Prediction using Bayesian linear regression model
+- Prediction using Bayesian linear regression models